Bachelor Duke: Stud career

-Bachelor Duke was retired from racing at the end of the 2004 season and began his career as a breeding stallion in 2005 at the Ballylinch Stud in Ireland.
-He was also shuttled to the southern hemisphere where he was based at The Oaks Stud in New Zealand and later relocated there permanently.
-After a promising start he began to suffer from poor fertility and was retired from stud duty in 2015.
-The stud's manager Rick Williams commented "It is a pity as he’s been a very good stallion.
-He leaves a lovely type and when you look at his overall record you'd have to say he’s done a big job".
+Bachelor Duke retired from racing at the end of the 2004 season and began his career as a breeding stallion in 2005 at the Ballylinch Stud in Ireland.
+He was also shuttled to the southern hemisphere, where he was based at The Oaks Stud in New Zealand and later relocated there permanently.
+After a promising start, he began to suffer from poor fertility and was retired from stud duty in 2015.
+The stud's manager Rick Williams, commented, "It is a pity as he’s been a very good stallion.
+He leaves a lovely type, and when you look at his overall record, you'd have to say he’s done a big job".
 His best winners included: